SpongePowered/McTester/README.md

 McTester is designed to complement a project's existing tests.
 Here are a few examples of things you can do with it:

 * Spawn in and ignite a creeper, verifying that the an explosion event is triggered within a fixed number of ticks.
-* Test that using an in-game item (such as eating an apple_ causes the proper events to be fired.
+* Test that using an in-game item (such as eating an apple) causes the proper events to be fired.
 * Verify that a command block GUI always opens on the client when the player has been granted permission by a permissions plugin.

 Without McTester, the only way to perform these kinds of tests is by manually running the game.
 With McTester, you can run tens or hundreds of tests as part of your normal build process.
-You no longer have to decide when to test that a difficult-to-reproduce bug hasn't re-emerged.
+You no longer have to manually test that a difficult-to-reproduce bug hasn't regressed.

 ## How does McTester work?